Anya (Anastasia): Design and characterization

 Bluth understood that, by the 1990s, animated heroines had begun to be written as strong, driven heroines, as opposed to simply beautiful princesses yearning for a romantic relationship.
 He envisioned Anya as tough enough to survive an orphanage, yet regal enough to convincingly pass for royalty.
 Most of Anya's early concept art was drawn by Bluth himself.
 Bluth originally struggled to create a suitable design for Anya, re-drawing the character hundreds of times until settling on one he felt embodied her mysterious, strong-willed nature.
 The director discovered that Anya herself could have a comedic personality, comparing her to actress Goldie Hawn.

 According to his notes, Bluth felt the character's eyes were originally drawn too close together, in addition to finding her hair too red and boots too large.
 Writing for Animated Views, Ben Simon observed that some early drawings conveyed a "softer and more visually appealing version" of the heroine.
 Other early iterations included a T-shirt and baggy men's trousers inspired by actress Marlene Dietrich.
 Bluth designed Anya based on actresses Audrey Hepburn and Julia Roberts.
 According to character designer Len Simon, Anya "physically looks like a princess, but has a more common way of behaving, as she doesn't remember that she belongs to a royal family".
 Some of Bluth's drawings of Anya were exhibited at the Savannah College of Art and Design in 2017.

-Critics believe Bluth, a former animator for Fox's then-rival studio Disney, was inspired by skills he had learned while working for them; Refinery29's Elena Nicolaou cited Anya's strong resemblance to Ariel from Disney's The Little Mermaid (1989) as an example.
+Critics believe that Bluth, a former animator for Fox's then-rival studio Disney, was inspired by skills he had learned while working for them; Refinery29's Elena Nicolaou cited Anya's strong resemblance to Ariel from Disney's The Little Mermaid (1989) as an example.
 Film critic David Sterritt of The Christian Science Monitor described Anya as "a close cousin to all the genre's classic heroines".
-The yellow ball gown Anya wears towards the end of the film is almost an exact replica of one the Grand Duchess herself had worn.
+The yellow court gown Anya wears towards the end of the film is almost an exact replica of one the Grand Duchess herself had worn.